xeome/notes.xeome.dev/content/notes/Thorium.md

 ![[notes/assets/img/thorium_octane.png]]
 ![[notes/assets/img/thorium_speedometer.png]]

-As you can see, there are significant performance improvements, but they may not be as dramatic on your device.
+There are significant performance improvements, but they may not be as dramatic on your device.
 For example, on my Ryzen 5 5500U, I get a 105 on the chromium speedometer and a 175 on the Thorium speedometer.
 Not a 3x score difference but still very significant.